sam81/Psychophysics.jl/docs/index.md

 # Introduction

-``AudioUtils.jl`` is a Julia module with miscellaneous functions for auditory research.
+``Psychophysics.jl`` is a Julia module with miscellaneous functions for research in psychophysics.